 The MPH is a demanding, interdisciplinary program emphasizing active, student-directed learning, problem solving, and the acquisition of skills essential to the practice of public health.
 MPH applicants must hold an MD, DO, DMD, JD, or health-related doctoral or prior master’s degree plus experience.
 U.S.-based medical or dental students interested in applying for the MPH program and applicants to the JD/MPH joint degree program should review the section on MPH Dual Degrees.

 Beginning with the class entering in 2015, the MPH will be a 45-credit program that students may be complete on a full- or part-time basis.
 It is organized around a core curriculum and seven career-oriented fields of study (previously designated concentrations).
 All students complete the same core curriculum while pursuing electives within their individual fields of study to allow for in-depth exploration of areas relevant to their personal career goals.
 Moreover, the fields of study enable each student to establish a link with one or more of the school’s academic departments.
 There is a summer-only degree completion option within the Clinical Effectiveness and Quantitative Methods concentrations.

 MPH students are required to complete a minimum of 45 credits and fulfill public health core requirements.
 All students must select a field of study in which they complete both recommended and required courses.
 Additionally, all students must complete an MPH practicum, as well as a culminating experience, in accordance with the guidelines of the various concentrations.
 Students are encouraged to consult with faculty advisers to choose elective courses best suited to their needs.
-Requirements and concentration guidelines are available from the Office for Educational Programs.
+Requirements and concentration guidelines are available from the Office of Education.